EI-CoreBioinformatics/mikado/docs/Usage_dir/Utilities.rst

 Included scripts
 ================

 All the following scripts are included in the "util" folder in the source code, and will be included on the PATH after installation.
+Some of this scripts are used by the :ref:`Daijin` pipeline to produce statistics or perform other intermediate steps.

 add_transcript_feature_to_gtf.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This script is needed to add a top-level transcript feature to GTFs that lack it, eg. those produced by CuffMerge [R5]_.
+This script is needed to add a top-level transcript feature to GTFs that lack it, eg. those produced by CuffMerge [CuffMerge]_.

 Usage::